silx-kit/silx/doc/source/Tutorials/specfile_to_hdf5.rst

 The metadata stored in a file header applies to all the content of the data file, until a new file header is encountered.
 There can be more than one file header, but a file with multiple headers can be treated as multiple SPEC files concatenated into a single one.
-File header are sometimes missing.
+File headers are sometimes missing.

 A file header contains general information: